Wellbek/WellSkinz/README.md

 ## It's not working

-When it's not working than CSGO changed something or the offsets are outdated.
+When it's not working then CSGO changed something or the offsets are outdated.
 You can update the offsets by pasting from hazedumper (https://github.com/frk1/hazedumper/blob/master/csgo.hpp).

 ## Please note: